All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 Chapter 1: What is a Prompt?

-At its surface, a prompt looks like a question,
+On the surface, a prompt looks like a question—

 If the prompt is vague, the structure collapses.